 Clark Kent knows he is a superhero… but what if he didn’t?
-What if he chose to live his life as nothing more than Clark Kent?
+Or worse yet, what if he chose to live his life as nothing more than Clark Kent?
 Could he have a full and normal life?
 Yes.
 He could have a great life.
 But how much more could he accomplish if he chose to recognize his true identity as Superman?

 A time came in my Christian walk when I knew that I needed to trade in my glasses for a cape.

 This was one of the hardest things I’ve ever done.
 To be honest, I was comfortable in my glasses.
 The cape was scary.
 People generally don’t pay attention to a man in glasses, but a man walking around in tights and cape… that we notice.

 But here’s the truth that we must recognize as children of God: